-Our Environmental Justice Ministry in Wilmington, Delaware is a lesser-known ministry at SsAM, work which grew out of Michele Roberts’ preaching at SsAM during the Season of Creation several years ago.
+Our Environmental Justice Ministry in Wilmington, Delaware is work which grew out of Michele Roberts’ preaching at SsAM during the Season of Creation several years ago.
 An official description of Delaware Concerned Residents for Environmental Justice appears below.
-The portion of the group which includes SsAM members is co-chaired by Paulyne Webster and Linda Whitehead.
+Several SsAM members are a part of this statewide group.

-Participation in this ministry is also an excellent way to take SsAM beyond our walls and to get to know some of our neighbors.
-Please speak with Paulyne Webster or Linda Whitehead for more information.
+Participation in this ministry is also an excellent way to take our church beyond our walls and to get to know some of our neighbors.

 Delaware Concerned Residents for Environmental Justice (DCR4EJ)